neuefische/web-exercises/sessions/css-responsive/playground/README.md

-# Playground
+# CSS Responsive: Playground

-In this challenge you'll get to play around a bit with some responsive features such as relative units and different types of media queries.
+In this challenge, you’ll experiment with responsive features like relative units and different types of media queries.

 ## Task

-- take a look at the requirements stated as part of each mini-challenge
+- Open the `index.html` file to view each mini-challenge and its requirements.
-- find a way to meet the requirements
+- Find a solution that meets each requirement.
-- ... enjoy!
+- ... have fun!

 ---

-#### Hint ✨
+## Hint ✨

 _Make sure to read the requirements carefully!_